 Inverted Comma Splice

 Ha!
 I just made that up.
+It probably has an actual name.
 Here’s what I mean:

 So, a comma splice is when you combine two complete sentences with a comma.
 For example: ‘Tarquin went outside today, he wanted to see if it was warm.’
 It’s annoying and incorrect and it’s oh so common.
 But something else I’ve seen cropping up too much lately is the exact opposite: One sentence being split into two… in a really weird way.
 Oftentimes it’s fine to break up a long sentence into two shorter ones.
 But why the fuck would you do it when it literally – yes, really quite literally – doesn’t make sense?